-He can, on the proposal of the Prime Minister and having received the opinion of the authorities indicated above, submit any bill of law to referendum.
+He can, after having received the opinion of the authorities indicated above, submit any bill of law to referendum.

-The Courts and Tribunals see to the regularity of the operations of referendum.
+The courts and tribunals see to the regularity of the operations of referendum.
 The Constitutional Council proclaims the results of it.